Great Wine Capitals – International Conference wine, environment and society

 The main speakers, Pau Roca, General Director OIV (International Organisation of Vine and Wine) on ‘Global Environment issues and impact on society’, Professor Hans Schultz, Hochschule Geisenheim University, Impact of warming climate on the wine production, and Eric Giraud-Héraud, Research Director Bordeaux ISVV, INRA ‘The impact of consumers requesting wineries to produce “clean and green” wines’ each brought a different perspective.

-Pau Roca talked about wine place in society both culturally, as a source of employment, stability and peace.
+Pau Roca talked about wine’s place in society as a source of employment, stability and peace.
 He also mentioned the role of the city and region together in the world of wine- a key part of the Great Wine Capitals success.
-He also stated that organic was not a solution to the environmental issues but didn’t say why but I’m guessing because of lower yield (I have to disagree, we have excess wine relative to demand in the world and less quantity and more quality is the direction the market is heading as we see with the increasing organic part of the market).
+He stated that organic was not a solution to the environmental issues but didn’t say why but I’m guessing because of lower yield (I have to disagree, we have excess wine relative to demand in the world and less quantity and more quality is the direction the market is heading as we see with the increasing organic part of the market).
 See my post on why organic farming offers good solutions to many of our crises from more employment to clean water.)

 Prof Shultz had a dense presentation that showed us everything from global CO2 emissions to climate change in each of the capitals that form part of the Great Wine Capitals network.
 He told the crowd that vineyards were a large consumer of fungicides (more than 60% of EU consumption relative to less than 5% of the farmed surface area) and herbicides (significantly higher share than their relative surface share) he also said we could not do without glyphosate.